 All of these knobs and terms might seem confusing at first, and truth be told, compression is often quite subtle, making it hard to tell the difference between which knob does what.
 This is why we recommend playing around with a compressor on a reference track that you’re used to hearing.
 Push the knobs all the way in each direction to get a feel for what they do.
 Even if you never push them that far in your own music, it’s helpful to hear firsthand for what your compressor can do, and how each knob assists its job.

+The best way to explain side chain compression is with an analogy.
+Imagine you're in a big room with a hundred people, all talking at the same time.
+With side chain compression, you can boost the volume of someone talking over everyone else.
+If you have a singer trying to be heard over a band, you could compress the band so that during the heavy parts where the singer isn't singing, the singer will be louder.
 This part of compression is becoming ubiquitous in modern production.
 Even if you don’t know what sidechaining means, you’ve definitely heard it in songs like “One More Time” by Daft Punk or “Tea Leaf Dancers” by Flying Lotus.
 The effect has soared in popularity because of its rhythmic effect and its powers as a mixing tool.
 In short, sidechain compression is a unique type of effect in which the compression level on one audio track is controlled by another audio track.

 One of the most common examples is using a sidechain compressor on a bass track and routing it to the output volume of the kick drum.
 This way, when the kick drum hits, the bass track is compressed, thus providing more room for the kick drum to fit in the mix.